 Furthermore, if you want to extend the functionality of your store to more than what is included in PrestaShop, you’ll have to pay for themes and modules from the marketplace to allow you to do that.

 Plus, the more customization you want, the more you’ll need to work with a developer to help you build your site.
 This is an added cost (and potentially a big one) people often forget about when it comes to open source ecommerce platforms.
 Unless you have technical knowledge, platforms like PrestaShop typically requires help from a developer to set up, and sometimes manage, your store.

 Now that we’ve broken down the features and pricing of PrestaShop, let’s take a look at some of the most beneficial aspects of the platform.
 Here are a few:

-There’s no doubt that with 600+ features, PrestaShop gives you a lot to work with when building and running your ecommerce store.
-From unlimited products to one page checkout to abandoned cart emails, you certainly can’t say you’re missing out if you use PrestaShop.
-For PrestaShop open source in particular, you have an impressive amount of capabilities, considering the software is free to download.
+There’s no doubt that with 600+ features, PrestaShop gives you a lot to work with when building and running your ecommerce website.
+From unlimited products to one-page checkout to abandoned cart emails, you certainly can’t say you’re missing out if you use PrestaShop.
+Plus, as an open source platform, you have an impressive amount of capabilities from the start, especially considering the software is free to download.